Juvenile Rheumatoid Arthritis

 Juvenile rheumatoid arthritis (JRA) is a form of arthritis in children ages 16 or younger that causes inflammation and stiffness of joints for more than six weeks.
 Unlike adult rheumatoid arthritis, which is chronic and lasts a lifetime, children often outgrow juvenile rheumatoid arthritis.
 However, the disease can affect bone development in the growing child.

 The disease can be classified into three categories based on the number of and which joints are involved, the symptoms present and their duration, and the presence of specific antibodies produced by the immune system.
-These three variables often help doctors determine the progression of JRA and include the following:
+These three variables often help physicians determine the progression of JRA and include the following:

-- Polyarticular.
 Nearly 30 percent of children with JRA are affected by this type of the disease, which affects five or more joints.
 Polyarticular disease is more serious and tends to affect the small joints, such as the hands and feet, and often on both sides of the body.

-- Systemic.
 Systemic onset JRA (also called Still's disease) is the most serious, but least common form of the disease.
 It affects one or more joints and causes inflammation of internal organs, including the heart, liver, spleen, and lymph nodes.

 Like adult rheumatoid arthritis, JRA is an autoimmune disease, which means the body's immune system attacks its own healthy cells and tissues.

 JRA is considered to be a multifactorial condition.
-Multifactorial inheritance means that many factors are involved in causing a health problem.
+Multifactorial inheritance means that "many factors" are involved in causing a health problem.
 The factors are usually both genetic and environmental, where a combination of genes from both parents, in addition to unknown environmental factors, produce the trait or condition.
 Often one gender (either males or females) is affected more frequently than the other in multifactorial traits.
 Multifactorial traits do recur in families because they are partly caused by genes.

 Symptoms of juvenile rheumatoid arthritis may appear during episodes (flare-ups) or may be chronic and continuous.
 The following are the most common symptoms of juvenile rheumatoid arthritis.
 However, each child may experience symptoms differently.
 Symptoms may include: